SE-forte/alx-pre_course/0x01-git/README.md

-This is my Second readme SE-forte
+This is ny second readme